Voisey’s Bay, Canada / Cobalt

 2039

-Projected mine life to 2039, based on current life of mine, with potential for further mine life extensions
+Projected mine life with potential for further mine life extension

-Cobalt is a key commodity in the production of lithiumion batteries.
-Voisey’s Bay is one of the largest sources of cobalt outside of the Democratic Republic of Congo (DRC).
+Cobalt is a key commodity in the production of lithium ion batteries.
+Voisey’s Bay is one of the largest sources of cobalt outside of the Democratic Republic of Congo.
 It is an established world-class, low cost operation and one of the lowest CO2 emitters per unit of nickel produced.
-The stream from Voisey’s Bay is expected to increase materially in 2024 and 2025 to offset some of the reduction in revenue from the Kestrel royalty.